luizdepra/hugo-coder/docs/configurations.md

 ## Syntax Highlight

 The theme uses the Goldmark syntax highlight system.
 GitHub light and dark are set as the default styles.
-To choose a different style, make sure `noClasses` is not set to false (default is true) and add to your `config.toml`:
+To choose a different style, make sure `noClasses` is not set to false (default is true) and add to your `hugo.toml`:

 ```
 [markup.highlight]